-(a) "Case" shall include and apply to any and all actions, proceedings and other court matters, however designated.
+(a) "Case" shall include and apply to any and all actions, proceedings, and other court matters, however designated.

-(b) "Clerk" means the clerk of the Justice Court.
+(b) "Clerk" means the clerk of the justice court.

-(c) "Court" means the Justice Court.
+(c) "Court" means the justice court.

-(d) "Party," "petitioner," "applicant," "claimant," "plaintiff," "defendant" or any other designation of a party to any action or proceeding, case or other court matter shall include and apply to such party's attorney of record.

-(e) "Person" shall include and apply to corporations, firms, associates and all other entities, as well as natural persons.
+(d) "Party," "petitioner," "applicant," "claimant," "plaintiff," "defendant," or any other designation of a party to any action or proceeding, case, or other court matter shall include and apply to such party's attorney of record. (e) "Person" shall include and apply to corporations, firms, associations and all other entities, as well as natural persons.

-(f) "Shall" is mandatory and "may" is permissive.
+(f) "Shall" is mandatory, and "may" is permissive.

-(g) The past, present and future tenses shall each include the others; the masculine, feminine and neuter genders shall each include the others; and the singular and plural numbers shall each include the other.
+(g) The past, present, and future tenses shall each include the others; the masculine, feminine, and neuter genders shall each include the others; and the singular and plural numbers shall each include the other.

-(h) "Paper" shall include all papers and electronic filing.
+(h) "Paper" shall include all paper and electronic filings.

 Rule 4.
 Effect of rule and subdivision headings.
-Rule and subdivision headings set forth in these rules shall not in any manner affect the scope, meaning or intent of any of the provisions of these rules.
+Rule and subdivision headings set forth in these rules shall not in any manner affect the scope, meaning, or intent of any of the provisions of these rules.